 What are the symptoms of astigmatism?

-Not treating your astigmatism can lead to headaches and eye strain, symptoms all the more noticeable whilst driving or using the computer.
+You'll find these symptoms all the more noticeable whilst driving or using the computer.

 How can I correct short-sightedness and astigmatism?

-You can find both daily disposable toric contact lenses and monthly contact lenses for astigmatic correction at FeelGoodContacts.com.
+You can find both daily disposable toric contact lenses and monthly contact lenses for astigmatic correction at Feel Good Contacts.